yugabyte/yugabyte-db/docs/content/v1.2/explore/observability.md

     weight: 240
 ---

-You can monitor your local Yugabyte DB cluster with a local instance of [Prometheus](https://prometheus.io/), the de-facto standard for time-series monitoring of cloud native infrastructure.
-Every Yugabyte DB service exposes metrics in the Prometheus format at the `/prometheus-metrics` endpoint.
+You can monitor your local YugabyteDB cluster with a local instance of [Prometheus](https://prometheus.io/), the de-facto standard for time-series monitoring of cloud native infrastructure.
+Every YugabyteDB service exposes metrics in the Prometheus format at the `/prometheus-metrics` endpoint.

-If you haven't installed Yugabyte DB yet, do so first by following the [Quick Start](../../quick-start/install/) guide.
+If you haven't installed YugabyteDB yet, do so first by following the [Quick Start](../../quick-start/install/) guide.

 <ul class="nav nav-tabs nav-tabs-yb">
   <li >